p0/claude-code-prompts/tools/Bash.md

     "run_in_background": {
       "type": "boolean",
       "description": "Set to true to run this command in the background.
 Use BashOutput to read the output later."
+    },
+    "sandbox": {
+      "type": "boolean",
+      "description": "Set this to true to run the bash tool in a sandbox."
     }
   },
   "required": [